omercankoc/swift-ui-handbook/Sources/Routing.md

 ```

 # Full Screen Cover
+Presents a modal view that covers as much of the screen as possible when binding to a Boolean value you provide is true.

 ```swift
 struct ContentView: View {
     @State private var cover : Bool = false
     @State private var message : String = ""